John McCracken (artist): Work

-Internationally recognized, John McCracken commenced developing his earliest sculptural work while in grad school at California College of Arts and Crafts along with Minimalists John Slorp and Peter Schnore, and painters Tom Nuzum, Vincent Perez, and Terry StJohn, 1964, 1965.
-Equally well known Dennis Oppenheim, enrolled in the M.F.A. program at nearby Stanford, was a frequent visitor to this more vibrant graduate program.
-While experimenting with increasingly three-dimensional canvases, McCracken began to produce art objects made with industrial techniques and materials, plywood, sprayed lacquer, pigmented resin, creating the ever more minimalistic works featuring highly-reflective, smooth surfaces.
-He applied techniques akin to those used in surfboard construction—popular in Southern California.
-Later McCracken was part of the Light and Space movement that includes James Turrell, Peter Alexander, Larry Bell, Robert Irwin Noni Grevillea and others.
-In interviews, however, he usually cited his greatest influences as the hard edge works of the Abstract Expressionist Barnett Newman and Minimalists like Donald Judd, Dan Flavin and Carl Andre.
+John McCracken developed his early sculptural work while studying painting as a graduate student at the California College of Arts and Crafts during the late 1950s and early 1960s.
+He worked alongside artists John Slorp, Peter Schnore, Tom Nuzum, Vincent Perez, and Terry St. John.
+While experimenting with increasingly three-dimensional canvases, McCracken began to produce art objects made with industrial techniques and materials.
+His pieces were handcrafted from plywood and surfaced with fiberglass and layers of hand-mixed, reflective, colorful resin.
+He applied techniques akin to those used in surfboard construction.
+In the late 1960s, McCracken moved to Los Angeles, where he worked until moving Santa Fe in the early 1990s.
+His West Coast work represents a unique interpretation of minimalist art being produced in New York during the period.
+McCracken's work, along with his contemporaries, often used colors and reflective surfaces that referenced the California sun, colorful cars, and surfboards.
+Later McCracken was part of the Light and Space movement that includes James Turrell, Peter Alexander, Larry Bell, Robert Irwin, Noni Grevillea, and others.
+In interviews, however, he usually cited his greatest influences as the hard edge works of the abstract expressionist Barnett Newman and minimalists like Donald Judd, Dan Flavin and Carl Andre.

 Early objects created by John McCracken were derived from company logos such as the Chevron corporation logo.
 His sculptures deal with the interrelationships existing between the material world and design.

 In 1966, McCracken generated his signature sculptural form: the plank, a narrow, monochromatic, rectangular board format that leans at an angle against the wall (the site of painting) while simultaneously entering into the three-dimensional realm and physical space of the viewer.
 He conceived the plank idea in a period when artists across the stylistic spectrum were combining aspects of painting and sculpture in their work and many were experimenting with sleek, impersonal surfaces.
 As the artist noted, "I see the plank as existing between two worlds, the floor representing the physical world of standing objects, trees, cars, buildings, [and] human bodies, ... and the wall representing the world of the imagination, illusionist painting space, [and] human mental space."
 The sculptures consist of plywood forms coated with fiberglass and layers of polyester resin.
 While the polished resin surface recalls the aesthetic of 1960s southern California surfboard and Kustom Kar cultures, the title was drawn from advertising slogans in fashion magazines.
 In addition to the planks, the artist also creates wall pieces and free-standing sculptures in varying geometrical shapes and sizes, ranging from smaller forms on pedestals to large-scale, outdoor structures in the shape of pyramids, ziggurats, tetrahedrons and occasionally crystals.
 He worked in highly polished stainless steel and bronze and occasionally made work that in effect sliced the planks into thin, repeating elements that leaned against the wall in rows.